Web Content Display

 Graduates

-Graduates will acquire in-depth knowledge and analytical skills in the field of contemporary international relations in the global, European and regional dimensions with particular emphasis on the Central European perspective on key global and regional processes in the sphere of economy, security, society and culture as well as the position and role of Europe and the Visegrad region in contemporary international system.
+Graduates of International Relations will acquire in-depth knowledge and analytical skills in the field of contemporary international relations in the global, European and regional dimensions with particular emphasis on the Central European perspective on key global and regional processes in the sphere of economy, security, society and culture as well as the position and role of Europe and the Visegrad region in contemporary international system.
 These competences will be built upon the foundation of the history, languages and culture of Central Europe.
 Graduates of this study program will be prepared to work in international institutions, public administration, media and non-governmental organizations.
 They will acquire competences necessary to conduct individual research in the framework of third degree studies.

 Further education possibilities